albbus-stack/covid19-italy/README.md

 ### covid19-italy
 Map and charts data visualization of __Covid19__ cases in Italy.

-Built in Python 3.8, using [pandas](https://github.com/pandas-dev/pandas) for data manipulation and [plotly](https://github.com/plotly/plotly.py) for interactive visualization, renders in browser using [dash](https://github.com/plotly/dash) to output some HTML and React, CSS is added to dash externally.
+Built in Python 3.8, using [pandas](https://github.com/pandas-dev/pandas) for data manipulation and [plotly](https://github.com/plotly/plotly.py) for interactive visualization, renders in browser using [dash](https://github.com/plotly/dash) to output some HTML and React; CSS is added to dash externally.

 Data is pulled from [DPC](https://github.com/pcm-dpc/COVID-19), which is doing a great job at data storing!